ihucos/plash/README.md

 :add-apt-repository ppa:neovim-ppa/stable
 :apt
 	neovim
-# second parameter would go here
 $ plash @nvim
 ```
 Note the shebang, after marking your ./nvim file executable you could directly run it and even put the file into your PATH.
 The idea of plash is to have only a very lightweight virtualization, programms run by it should have mostly access to all resources seen by "native" programs.
 (Currently plash is on top of docker, I want to change it to libcontainer/runc)

-Here is a simple example:
+Here is another simple example of a plash file:
 ```
 :apt
 	package1